UGC NET History Syllabus

 Left Wing Politics.

-Communal politics and genesis of Pakistan.
+Communal Politics; Muslim League and Genesis of Pakistan.

 Towards Independence and Partition.

 India after Independence: Challenges of Partition; Integration of the Indian Princely States; Kashmir, Hyderabad & Junagarh.

 B.R.
 Ambedkar – The making of the Indian Constitution, its Features.